 There was a collective gasp in the audience.

 (Yes this means that as artists you still must balance the creation of music BUT you better spend a lot more time on the marketing side)

-Citizen journalists (bloggers, podcasters, Internet Radio stations and people with large followings on Social Media sites) are the new influencers.
-Take a good long look at traditional media these days: approx once every minute, TV news broadcasts tell you to go to their Twitter and Facebook pages.
+Citizen journalists (bloggers, podcasters, playlisters and people with large followings on Social Media sites) are the new influencers.
+Take a good long look at traditional media these days: approx once every minute, TV news broadcasts tell you to go to their Facebook, Twitter, and Instagram pages, or even ask you to follow them on Snap Chat.
 Many of them have a permanent graphic on the screen with Facebook and Twitter feeds (think CNN or Fox).
 The “real” media is constantly telling viewers to go to social media and contribute.
 And note: There are over 200 Million blogs online.
-One or two of them may just want to write about you J
+One or two of them may just want to write about you.

-Think Again: The average age of a twitter user is 39.
-The fastest growing demo on Facebook is 55-65 year old women.
+Think Again: The average age of a Twitter user is 39.
+The fastest growing demo on Facebook is 55-65-year-old women, in fact, they have become some of the most active Facebook users.
 Why?
 Because grandma is signing up to look at photos of little Johnny and then realizing that all of her friends and family are actively engaged and … that’s FUN!

 Many artists only feel that social networking sites are made for promotional use.

 And when we all came to the party with the first ever social network – MySpace – that was indeed the case.
 In fact, the GOAL was: Hype, hype, hype.
 Promote.
 And add, add, add as many friends as possible.
 Rack up the plays by any means necessary.
 Or you wouldn’t get that club to pay attention to you or that record label to sign you!

 There were no personal thoughts or “status updates” in the mix whatsoever.